Skip to content

 • Women can only be accommodated in a room with other women.

 • It is your right to have a room with a door lock and key.
-If you share the room with other people, you have the right to a cabinet with a lockable door.
+If you share a room with others, you have the right to a cabinet with a lockable door.

 • The centre's management personnel are not allowed to enter your room without your permission.